erwanregnier/leafletlayers/README.md

 ### Shortcodes

-[leafmap] : show the map with markers by groups [leafmapform] : show the add form in front end.
+[leafmap] : show the map with markers by groups.

+[leafmapform] : show the add form in front end.
 Must be used with [leafmap] !

 ### Settings